 The US immigration laws allow you to hold citizenship to another country while the US citizen.
 In other words, US citizens do not have legal obstacles to hold citizenship to another nation so long as they maintain their allegiance to the United States.
 You must check with...Read more »

 Family Unity is a procedure provided by regulations and later clarified by case law and subsequent USCIS policy memorandum (http://www.uscis.gov/USCIS/Laws/Memoranda/Static_Files_Memoranda/2009/fi...).
-The procedure allows a spouse or child of a "legalized alien" who was...Read more »
+The procedure allows a spouse or child of a "legalized alien"...Read more »

 There is not enough facts in your post.
 I assume the question is what are the immigration consequences of receiving a fine for failing to report a person in your vehicle when you were crossing over to the US.
 I would be interested to know what you were charged with.
 If you are a...Read more »